aboarya/Udacity-Self-Driving-Car-Projects/P4-Advanced-Lane-Detection/README.md

 ####Undistort Image

-The above is applied to each frame and an example is seen below.
+The `undistortion` is applied to each frame and an example is seen below.

 ![alt text][image2]